Probabilistic Predictions of Option Prices with Modular Approximate Bayesian Inference: Introduction

-The main contribution of this paper is to propose a fast Bayesian inferential and prediction framework that fully utilizes all three information sources associated with options modelling, while circumventing the need to specify a complete statistical model for observed option prices.
-In the spirit of the simulation-based method of approximate Bayesian computation (ABC) (see \citealp{martin2024approximating}, for a recent review), inference is conditioned on \textit{summaries }of the raw data.
-Due to the absence of a fully explicit statistical model, we rely on the theoretical option pricing model (alone) as the generative mechanism, implying the use of a misspecified simulator in the approximate method.
-The use of misspecified simulators is not uncommon in the related literature on indirect inference (\citealp{GMR1993}), and we show empirically that the use of this misspecified simulator in our context does not negatively impact the resulting inference or predictions.
+In addition to option price data itself, daily spot price (or return) data, and high-frequency spot data -- from which measures of volatility (\citealp{barndorff2002econometric}, \citealp{mcaleer2008realized}) or jumps (\citealp{huang2005relative}, \citealp{barndorff2006econometrics}, \citealp{maneesoonthorn2020high}) can be constructed -- are relevant for option price inference and prediction.
+While various combinations of these multiple information sources have been used in previous studies, most studies have exploited only two sources at most (see \citealp{eraker2004stock}, \citealp{forbes2007inference}, \citealp{bollerslev2011dynamic}, \citealp{maneesoonthorn2017inference} and \citealp{frazier2019approximate}, for examples).
+Indeed, to our knowledge, only \cite{maneesoonthorn2012probabilistic} have attempted to reconcile all three information sources and, even then, with information in option prices captured only via the aggregrated VIX index.

-To manage the different information sources effectively, we use modularization, or `cutting feedback', within the Bayesian inference algorithm, which allows posterior uncertainty to feed through some but not all parts of the model, which are often referred to as `modules' in this literature (\citealp{chakraborty2022modularized,smith2023cutting}).
-Specifically, we show that by adapting the modular algorithm of \cite {chakraborty2022modularized} to suit the multiple data sources in our application allows for extremely fast evaluation of the posterior distributions for the model unknowns and, therefore, fast updating of the subsequent option price predictions.
-Even though our modular approximate Bayesian inference (ABI) method, by design, does not allow for pricing errors to be incorporated directly into the option price predictive via a statistical model, we show that reasonably accurate predictive coverage is still achieved in the presence of such errors.
+In this paper we propose a Bayesian approach that fully utilizes all three information sources, while also circumventing the need to specify a complete statistical model for observed option prices.
+In the spirit of the likelihood-free method of approximate Bayesian computation (ABC) (see \citealp{martin2024approximating}, for a recent review), inference is conditioned on \textit{summaries }of all three sources of raw data.
+To effectively manage the multiple information sources -- and the model structure that they induce -- we adopt the process of modularization, or `cutting feedback', within the Bayesian framework (see \citealp{nott2023bayesian} for a recent review).
+Cutting feedback allows us to guard against possible misspecification of certain components of the overall model by pruning the influence of any suspect part of the model \ -- or `module' -- on other modules that are well-specified, while still allowing posterior uncertainty to flow between modules ( \citealp{chakraborty2022modularized,smith2023cutting}).
+Cutting feedback has been shown to drastically improve the accuracy of Bayesian predictions (see, e.g., \citealp{smith2023cutting} and \citealp{kock2026bayesian}), and our results support these findings.